Cart 0

 Amanda Gallegos

-Outside of the Columbia Slough Watershed Council, Amanda is actively engaged with Green Lents and Earth Day Oregon.
-On a random day off, you can likely find her on her bike, reading a book, and exploring new food in Portland, often with her pups, Nimbus and Beamer, in tow.
+Outside of the Columbia Slough Watershed Council, Amanda is actively engaged with SE Portland based nonprofit, Green Lents.
+On a random day off, you can likely find her on her bike, reading a book, paddling, or exploring new food in Portland—often with her pups, Nimbus and Beamer, in tow.

 Favorite way to explore the Slough: Quiet mornings in a canoe